 Similarly, if you want to keep your boat stable even at high speed and sharp turns; you should definitely install hydrofoil n your boat’s outboard.
 This not just helps boost boat performance, efficiency but also level your ride at high speed; forcing the bow to go down and stern to rise a little improving overall boating experience and safety.

 Recommended: SE Sport High Performance Hydrofoil ( Check Price On Amazon )

 We all like the speed at least at some point of time and there is nothing wrong in trying to check your limits and your vessels.
 But sometimes people go too far with this concept; adding high power motors to boats than it can handle.
 As you go far higher in acceleration and speed your boat become more and more unstable.

 This is mostly why all capacity plates have the maximum horse power mentioned for that boat.
-But when you overpower your boat with large power motors; you only makes its difficult for yourself to control the boat at top speed and during acceleration.
-If not checked or taken precaution the boat will dangerously lean to side or lift off from bow causing high speed boat accidents.
+But when you overpower your boat with large power motors; you only make it’s difficult for yourself to control the boat at top speed and during acceleration.
+If not checked or taken precaution the boat will dangerously lean-to side or lift off from bow causing high-speed boat accidents.

 Bonus: If you do not believe check what can really happen on this youtube video.

 6 ) Came Up With Your Own Passenger Limit

 You may not be lucky enough to have that capacity plate installed at the wheel or somewhere near the helm.
 Many boats don’t come with them and you can’t have boat manual all the time with you to refer.
 This is when it came handy that you at least know the length and width of your vessel and can come with your own passenger limit using formula.

 The well-known method to come with a safe passenger limit for your boat is to first find the area of the boat using length x width.
 Then divide the area that you get by 14-16.
 Use 14 for calm sea water, 15 for calm fresh water and 16, if there are mild winds or you, have planned to test your speed (High-speed day cruising ).